The Peter Jones Foundation believes that everyone deserves a brighter future.

 Integral to the Foundation’s work is the Peter Jones Enterprise Academy.
 The Enterprise Academy is a nationwide network of educational providers throughout the UK which are founded on a philosophy of ‘learning by doing’.
 The Academies run various courses in enterprise and entrepreneurship to educate and encourage young people (aged 16 and above) across the country to have the confidence and skills to approach life with a ‘can do’ attitude.

-In 2012 the Foundation launched Tycoon in Schools, a national enterprise competition which runs in secondary schools across England.
+In 2012 the Foundation launched Tycoon in Schools, a national enterprise competition which runs in primary and secondary schools across England.